Shopify/liquid/_tags/iteration.md

 ## cycle (parameters)

-`cycle` accepts a parameter called `cycle group` in cases where you need multiple `cycle` blocks in one template.
+`cycle` accepts a "cycle group" parameter in cases where you need multiple `cycle` blocks in one template.
 If no name is supplied for the cycle group, then it is assumed that multiple calls with the same parameters are one group.

 <p class="code-label">Input</p>
 ```liquid